mjstierman/cs50x/week_5/README.md

 ### Lather, rinse, repeat.

 Keep going until there are no more issues.
-You can use these discoveries to help create unit tests later on.
+We can use these discoveries to help create unit tests later on.

 ## Results:

-Well, its not the fastest (with a 26-length hash table), but it ran:
+Well, its not the fastes, but it ran:
 ```bash
 WORDS MISSPELLED:     17062
 WORDS IN DICTIONARY:  143091